DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 ### Benefits of OpenFeature

 - **Standardized Interface**: Provides a consistent way to evaluate feature flags, irrespective of the underlying provider.
-- **Community Driven**": An open source CNCF incubating project under the Apache 2 license.
+- **Community Driven**: An open source CNCF incubating project under the Apache 2 license.

 For more details, visit the [OpenFeature homepage](https://openfeature.dev) and review their [documentation](https://openfeature.dev/docs/reference/intro/).